youngen/ProjectTodo/README.md

 # ProjectTodo

-This is my first real pet projet.
+A pet project of mine.
 An over enginered todo list with an API, DocumentDB with Event Sourcing, CLI and Web Interface.

 ## Goals